Creating and Running a Yii 2 Project in ServBay

 , actionMysql

 table in your database.
-Yii recommends using database migrations to manage schema changes.
+Yii recommends managing schema changes with database migrations.

 /Applications/ServBay/www/servbay-yii2-app